Free software for simulation and modeling

 Free software is a matter of liberty, not price: users, individually or collectively, are free to do what they want with it, including the freedom to redistribute the software free of charge.

-OpenSIMPLY is an open-source software.
-The right to study and modify software entails availability of the software source code to its users.
+The right to study and modify the software implies that the source code of the software is available to its users.